Sheet music on an iPad (left), a Samsung tablet (top) and a Microsoft 2-in-1 (bottom). Photo: tablets-for-musicians.com

 You can find more information about these solutions in my comparison of e-readers for musicians.

-The Galaxy Tab S9 Ultra is a high-end Android tablet with a 14.6-inch display.
-It is the largest tablet available on the market in 2024.
+The Samsung Galaxy Tab S9 Ultra (released in August 2023) and its successor, the S10 Ultra (released in October 2024), are high-end Android tablets with 14.6-inch displays.
+They are the largest tablets available on the market in 2024.

 Frédéric Chopin’s Nocturne Opus 15 № 2 on a Samsung Galaxy Tab S9 Ultra in landscape mode.
 Photo: tablets-for-musicians.com.